Supporting Value Chain for Shared Prosperity

 The Programme (2020 – 2024) contributes to inclusive economic growth, promotes private sector development and job creation in the agricultural sector toward increasing food and nutrition security in Tanzania.
 The AGRI-CONNECT programme aims to reach 150,000 smallholders on the Southern Highlands Regions of Tanzania and Zanzibar.
 This will be achieved through four results areas:

 The European Union is a longstanding partner of Tanzania in sustainable agriculture, food and nutrition security.
-Through budget support, close to TZS 275 billion has been allocated to the AGRI-CONNECT programme to achieve the aforementioned results areas.
-The programmed is directly managed and supervised by the Government of the United Republic of Tanzania through its respective Ministries:
+Through budget support, close to TZS 275 billion has been allocated to the AGRI-CONNECT programme to achieve the aforementioned result areas.
+The programme is directly managed and supervised by the Government of the United Republic of Tanzania through its respective Ministries:

 - Contracting authority at the Ministry of Finance and Planning who acts as the National Authorizing Officer for the European Development Fund (EDF)